 Android, iPhone, iPad, iPod Touch, Mac: Click or tap in the search box and your list of saved searches will appear.

 Save to shortcuts

-In Evernote for Mac and Windows Desktop you can create a shortcut for your saved searches.
+In Evernote for Mac you can create a shortcut for your saved searches.
 Just click into your search bar to show your list of saved searches, then drag your search into the shortcuts bar.